90847 CPT Code and 90846 CPT Code: Billing the right way

 The short answer is no. The billable service is the session.
 And that requires an IP.
 Billing for the same session twice is double-dipping and considered fraudulent.

-What If There Two Plans With Shared Benefits?
+What If There are Two Plans With Shared Benefits?

 Again, you can only bill for the session – one service.
 If the IP is covered by both plans, you have to do a little research to determine which would be considered primary and which would be considered secondary.
 You cannot bill each plan for a full session or for two individual sessions.
 It is fraudulent and places you at risk.

-Billing couples therapy doesn’t have to be hard but you do need to be sure you understand the importance of having an identified IP and a clear clinical justification.
+Billing couples therapy doesn’t have to be hard but you do need to be sure you understand the importance of having an IP and a clear clinical justification if/when using 90847 CPT Code and 90846 CPT Code.
 Audits can and do happen.
 You want to be fully prepared to demonstrate compliance should questions or even billing issues arise.

 As with any billing/benefits, it is always in your best interest to stay up to date on CPT changes, check your contracts periodically for changes to contracted services and verify benefits for your clients.
 Benefits can vary widely even within health plans and often change at the annual benefits renewal.